 The only formal prerequisite for this course is Linear Algebra (Math 290/232).
-This means you should be familiar not only with the standard methods and techniques for thinking about and solving prooforiented mathematical problems but also with the basics of developing and writing proofs.
+This means you should be familiar not only with the standard methods and techniques for thinking about and solving proof-oriented mathematical problems but also with the basics of developing and writing proofs.

-Although there are few prerequisites, Abstract Algebra 433 is a senior level course.
+Although there are few prerequisites, Abstract Algebra 433 is a senior level course and the expectation is that you already have the "mathematical maturity" normally gained from taking one or two upper-division math courses.
 Faculty in mathematics consider this course a capstone for those of you pursuing either a career in secondary education or graduate studies in mathematics.